OB vs. GYN. What’s the difference? Katy doctor answers

 A gynecologist performs a variety of procedures including annual pelvic exams and pap smears, treatment for uterine or vaginal infections, hysterectomy, colposcopy, laparoscopy, and tubal ligation.
 Obstetricians perform regular checkups during pregnancy.
 During the first several months, patients will visit the obstetrician every four weeks.
 The checkups will become more frequent as the pregnancy progresses.
 Obstetricians may also perform ultrasounds and will deliver the baby either vaginally or via cesarean.
 While an obstetrician does not treat diseases or reproductive health problems, they do manage complications that occur during pregnancy and childbirth such as ectopic pregnancies, pre-eclampsia, early labor, or any other conditions that could put the baby or mother in danger.

 Dr. Taryll Jenkins of Jenkins Obstetrics, Gynecology and Reproductive Medicine is pleased to offer his Katy area patients the best gynecology and obstetric care.
-Because he is trained and experienced in both specialties, patients can turn to him for all of their female care needs – from annual pap smears and treatment for yeast infections to pregnancy care to urological conditions.
+Because he is trained and experienced in both specialties, patients can turn to him for all of their female care needs – from annual pap smears and treatment for yeast infections to pregnancy care.
 For more information about the services that he provides, call Jenkins Obstetrics, Gynecology and Reproductive Medicine today.